aws-controllers-k8s/community/docs/contents/index.md

 **AWS Controllers for Kubernetes (ACK)** lets you define and use AWS service resources directly from Kubernetes.
 With ACK, you can take advantage of AWS managed services for your Kubernetes applications without needing to define resources outside of the cluster or run services that provide supporting capabilities like databases or message queues within the cluster.

+I am testing to see if this will be pushed to the outside automatically.

 This is a new open source project built with ❤️ by AWS and available as a **Developer Preview**.
 We encourage you to try it out, provide feedback and contribute to development.

 *Important: Because this project is a preview, there may be significant and breaking changes introduced in the future.
 We encourage you to try and experiment with this project.
 Please do not adopt it for production use.*